 Haven't got a pet a home?
 Cosy up with a cuppa and a furry friend at these top dog and cat cafes in Singapore.

-Regardless of whether you and your family are feline fans or dog lovers, teaching your kids how to interact with animals plays a huge role in helping them learn responsibility and empathy.
-Before you give in to demands for a pet from the kids and decide on adopting a four-legged friend, make a trip down to these popular dog and cat cafes in Singapore!
+Whether you and your family are feline fans or dog lovers, teaching your kids how to interact with animals plays a huge role in helping them learn responsibility and empathy.
+Before you give in to demands for a pet from the kids and decide on adopting a four-legged friend, make a trip down to these popular dog or cat cafes in Singapore!
 Unwind over coffee, fawn at cute critters and get cuddles.
-Note: to avoid potential mishandling, these cafes have an age limit for kids – most allow only children above the age of six, so check before going down.
+Note: to avoid potential mishandling, these cafes have an age limit for kids – most allow only children above six, so check before going down.

-The best cat and dog cafes in Singapore
+The best dog and cat cafes in Singapore

 1. What The Pug

 Love pugs?
 This ought to get your tail wagging.
 Singapore’s first pug petting cafe is home to 12 wrinkly-faced canines with distinct personalities and quirks.
 Kids can play with the young hyper pugs, while parents will appreciate cuddling and chilling out with the older dogs.
-Each session costs $20 per person and lasts 45 minutes.
+Each session costs $20 per person (on a weekday) and lasts 45 minutes.
+Tickets cost $25 on a Sunday!
 You’ll also get a canned drink and a Polaroid photo as your take-home souvenir.
+Check out your ticket options here.
+Kiddos under ten must be accompanied by an adult.

 What The Pug, 80 Haji Lane, Singapore 189271